Integrating a Causal Foundation Model into a Prescriptive Maintenance Framework for Optimising Production-Line OEE: Background

 \subsection{Challenges with Standard Machine Learning and XAI in Prescriptive Maintenance}

-Production machines and systems are complex networked technical processes in which faults can propagate, implying that the cause of a fault can produce different symptoms at different locations.
+Production machines and systems are complex, interconnected technical systems in which faults can propagate across process steps, such that a single root cause can lead to different symptoms at different locations.
 In such environments, the causal mechanism is typically determined by physical processes \cite{saretzky}.
 Another challenge is the dynamic nature of the production process.
 Due to wear and tear, process modernisation, constantly changing customer requirements and shorter product cycles, components or systems are iteratively replaced or completely retooled.
-This can limit the availability of data regarding known and unknown causes of machine failures, as there is increasingly more data available on production operated with high OEE and less on production errors or the effects of interventions \cite{fraunhoferData}, \cite{dataScienceManufacturing}.
-Modelling temporal-spatial dependencies of sensor data as illustrated in Figure \ref{fig:process} requires a methodology that goes beyond the predictive accuracy of machine learning models to decide how to intervene.
-Standard machine learning methods typically train based on minimising a prediction error, such as the mean square error.
-However, as \cite{Doutreligne} demonstrate, this approach is insufficient for causal questions, as a model with high predictive quality can systematically provide inaccurate causal estimates.
-A primary diver of this discrepancy is confounding bias, where unobserved common causes create spurious correlations between the intervention and the outcome \cite{carloni}, \cite{prediction_to_PA}, \cite{Doutreligne}.
-Relying on purely correlative models, which cannot distinguish these flawed patterns from true effects, therefore carries a significant risk of deriving misleading and potentially costly recommendations for action.
+This can limit the availability of data regarding known and unknown causes of machine failures, as more data are typically available from high-OEE production than from failure events or interventions \cite{fraunhoferData, dataScienceManufacturing}.
+Modelling spatio-temporal dependencies of sensor data as illustrated in Figure \ref{fig:interventions to answer why} requires a methodology that goes beyond the predictive accuracy of machine learning models to decide how to intervene.
+Standard machine learning methods are typically trained to minimise a prediction error, for example via the mean squared error.
+However, as Doutreligne and Varoquaux \cite{Doutreligne} demonstrate, this approach is insufficient for causal questions, as a model with high predictive quality can systematically provide inaccurate causal estimates.
+A primary driver of this discrepancy is confounding bias, where unobserved common causes create spurious correlations between the intervention and the outcome \cite{carloni, prediction_to_PA, Doutreligne}.
+Therefore, relying on purely correlative models that fail to distinguish between spurious correlations in the data and true causal effects carries a substantial risk of producing misleading and potentially costly recommendations for action.